betterlife/betterlifepsi/README.md

   - What is the optimized quantity/date for replenish the stock?

 How to run?
+  - Start the application
-  - For development, run python start.py
+    - For development, run _python start.py_, and then open it on http://localhost:5000
-  - For testing, run ./run_tests.py
+    - If you run it via heroku local, please open it on http://localhost:8000
+  - Test the application
+    - Run _./run_tests.py_ to test the application
+  - Default admin username/password is support@betterlife.io / password

 Links: